- Clear away brain fog

 Homeopathy is a health care system that has been around more than 200 years.
 The principle of homeopathy is “like cures like.”
 In other words, your body creates symptoms to help fight off disease.
-By giving your body small therapeutic doses of natural plant-sourced remedies that mimic your symptoms, your body may be able to heal faster.
+By giving your body small therapeutic substances, homeopathic products, and doses of natural plant-sourced remedies that mimic your symptoms instead of drugs and medications, your body may be able to heal faster.

 You can typically find them in grocery stores, drug stores, or online.
 Here are seven essential homeopathic remedies you’ll want to keep in your medicine cabinet.

-Arnica, a perennial yellow flowering herb in the sunflower family, can help ease pain and swelling associated with muscle soreness, bruises, and other minor injuries.
+Arnica, a perennial yellow flowering herb in the sunflower family, is one herbal remedy that can help ease pain and swelling associated with muscle soreness, bruises, and other minor injuries.
 For example, if your toddler falls and gets a goose egg on his or her forehead, apply arnica cream immediately.
 If you stumble and fall while jogging, try to apply arnica cream or ointment as soon as you get home.